dombroks/Android_client-Flask_server/README.md

     android:usesCleartextTraffic="true"

-It will allows you to send clear text.
+It will allows you to send clear text to the server.

 2.The default localhost of the emulator: